cypriani/keymini/pcb/gerbers/README.md

 Manufactured SMT.

 Sent to manufacturing at JLCPLB.
 Fully functionnal.
 The PCB are wrapped wrapped, maybe because of the ground filling only on one side.
+This wrapping make an anoying balance of the keyboard when pushing on the thumb key.
+A workaround is to insert a 0.8 mm spacer on the back between the silicone sheet and the PCB.